-The per capita income in Portland in 2010 was $20,724, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,896 for a family of four.
+The per capita income in Portland in 2018 was $22,993, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,972 for a family of four.
 However, Portland contains both very wealthy and poor people as well.

+Portland is a somewhat ethnically-diverse city.
 The people who call Portland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portland include German, English, Italian, and French .
+Important ancestries of people in Portland include Irish, German, English, European, and Scottish.